ashok-v7/tknoptn/README.md

 - 👀 I am Ashok works on Golang and blockchain  and I love building web3 projects that solve life's unique problems.
 - 💻 Iam a content writer @ https://block360.hashnode.dev
 - 🎓 I graduated in Bachelor of Technology
-- 🌱 I’m currently learning Advance concepts on Blockchain and Devops and GoLang
+- 🌱 I’m currently learning Advance concepts on Blockchain , GoLang
 - 🌱  I often write a blog to share my learnings with the community
 - 💞️ Interests: Listening Music, creating content,  exploring new things (making notes) and going out for adeventure trips
 - 💬 Ask me about Blockchain dev & open source